Why Does Water Kill Fire?

 If water is added to this wood fire, it would quickly absorb all the energy and heat around it and convert to steam.
 The conversion of liquid water to steam takes place at around 100°C and takes a lot of energy.
 So, the fire’s heat is diverted into converting the water to steam.
 Eventually, we’ll add enough water that it’s too much for the fire to boil off.

 Once we do this, the wood’s or the fuel’s temperature will be 100°C or less.
 It is at least 50°C less than the activation temperature.
 Because the fire is no longer contributing the heat necessary to reach its activation temperature.
 It pretty much dies out.
 The water brings the temperature of everything.
-It touches down to about 100°C and absorbs huge energy to be converted to steam.
+It touches down to about 100°C and absorbs huge amounts of energy to be converted to steam.

 If a fire can’t provide enough energy to boil off the water and bring the fuel back up to its activation energy, the fire will be extinguished.